 In his 32 years with the Bible Society of Iraq, Nabil says he has rarely seen the fruit of his work, so it is amazing when he hears testimonies such as these.

-“Pray also for the people of Muslim background who accept Jesus because they are in danger.
+“Pray also for the people who are followers of Christ because they are in danger.
 But Jesus makes miracles in the south and the north.
 We also need help with distribution of Bibles.
-In Iraq our budget is so limited but we need a lot of Bibles, more Bibles.”
+In Iraq, our budget is so limited but we need a lot of Bibles, more Bibles.”

-Nabil also related the amazing story of Jemima, a Muslim whose husband turned to Christ, and was shot dead in front of his family by Muslim extremists.
+Nabil also related the amazing story of Jemima, a lady whose husband became a follower of Christ, and was shot dead in front of his family by extremists.

 “So they threaten her to take her daughters, 20 years old and 18 years old, and they are so pretty and her son is 24 years old, so she run away to Jordan.”

 From Jordan, the family emigrated to the US, where in desperation they turned for help to a church, which took care of the whole family.